nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 ## 3 Version Upgrade

-The the `harmony-smp` service is automatically stopped for the upgrade and automatically restarted after the upgrade if starting the service at system startup has been enabled.
+The the `harmony-smp` service is automatically stopped for the upgrade and automatically restarted after the upgrade if the service has been enabled.
+Otherwise, the service must be manually restarted after the upgrade.

 Update package repository metadata:
 ```bash